- Step 1: Check if you can apply for in-year admission

 - currently in year 6 at primary or junior school and you want to apply for them to move to year 7 at secondary school in September – you should apply for a secondary school place.

 - currently looked after by a local authority.
 You should not complete the in-year application form.
-Instead their social worker should complete our in-year admission for children in care form in order to apply for a school place.
+Instead the child's social worker should contact Admissions to request an in-year application form for children in care to apply for a school place.

 You can apply for in-year admission if: